clockworklabs/spacetime-docs/docs/deploying/maincloud.md

 spacetime publish -s maincloud my-cool-module
 ```

 `maincloud` is the nickname for the hostname `maincloud.spacetimedb.com`, which is pre-configured in the SpacetimeDB CLI.
 See [`spacetime server`↴](/docs/cli-reference#spacetime-server) for more information.
+Use `wss://maincloud.spacetimedb.com` as URI to connect to maincloud from clients.

 ## Connecting your Identity to the Web Dashboard